Part 1: An Intuitive, Easy-to-Use Interface

 EViews supports a wide range of basic graph types including line graphs, bar graphs, filled area graphs, pie charts, scatter diagrams, mixed line-bar graphs, high-low graphs, scatterplots, and boxplots.
 Any number of graphs can be combined in a single graph for presentation.

-Various options give you control over line types, symbols, color, frame and border characteristics, headings, shading, and scaling, including logarithmic scaling and dual scale graphs.
+Various options give you control over line types, symbols, colour, frame and border characteristics, headings, shading, and scaling, including logarithmic scaling and dual scale graphs.
 Legends are created automatically.
-You may further customize your graph by adding labels in any scalable Windows font.
+You may further customise your graph by adding labels in any scalable Windows font.

-You can quickly incorporate customized graphs into other applications using copy-and-paste or by writing the graph to a Windows metafile, or a PostScript, bitmap, PNG, GIF, or JPEG file.
+You can quickly incorporate customised graphs into other applications using copy-and-paste or by writing the graph to a Windows metafile, or a PostScript, bitmap, PNG, GIF, or JPEG file.

-Extensive table customization tools allow you to produce presentation quality tables for inclusion in other programs.
-An easy-to-use, interactive interface gives you control over cell font face, size, and color, cell background color and borders, merging, and annotation.
+Extensive table customisation tools allow you to produce presentation quality tables for inclusion in other programs.
+An easy-to-use, interactive interface gives you control over cell font face, size, and colour, cell background colour and borders, merging, and annotation.

-When completed, you can copy-and-paste your customized table to another application or save it as an RTF, HTML, PDF, or text file.
+When completed, you can copy-and-paste your customised table to another application or save it as an RTF, HTML, PDF, or text file.